ETOA, Package Travel regulation and related protection frameworks

 The withdrawal agreement between the EU and the UK does not mention tourism (other than Art.11 which covers areas of north-south collaboration on the island of Ireland).
 The UK is free to amend its package travel arrangements: one suggestion is that the definition of package should change such that a significant travel component is required.

 The UK’s package travel regulations are still aligned with the EU’s directive (they implemented the 2015 directive, agreed when the UK was still a member of the EU).
-What changed is that, within the EU, a UK operator compliant with UK administered financial protection schemes etc. would be able to sell to any EU consumer with confidence.
-Now, while they may still make cross-border sales and package EU product, they will be exposed to the consumer protection prevailing in non-UK consumer’s home country.
-They will need to check with the appropriate bodies including insurers that they are appropriately covered.
+What changed is that, within the EU, a UK operator compliant with UK administered financial protection schemes etc. would be able to sell to any EU consumer with confidence: compliance in the UK meant compliance within the EU.
+Now, while they may still make cross-border sales to EU consumers and package EU product, they will be exposed to the consumer protection prevailing in EU consumer’s home country.
+To check national implementations of the Package Travel Directive within the EU, click here.
+Operators will also need to check with their insurers that they are appropriately covered.